wilyJ80/arduino/ascii-keypad/README.md

 ### Requires:

 - Hardware
-   - Arduino UNO (update sketch.yaml if using another board or device port)
+   - Arduino UNO (if you're using Arduino CLI, update sketch.yaml if using another board or device port)
    - Membrane 4x4 keyboard

 - Software